Ammar-V/Portfolio/portfolio/project-descriptions/autoronto/autoronto.md

 ## Lane Detection
+___

 When striving towards building a vehicle with level 4 autonomy, lane detection becomes one of the most crucial and fundamental problems to solve.
 Simply put, lane detection is an umbrella term for lane line segmentation and classification, which is the process of identifying where exactly the lane lines are in a driving scene and classifying what type of lane it is.

-Lane detection is a heavily studied area of Computer Vision, and as such, there are vasts amounts [research papers](https://paperswithcode.com/task/lane-detection) outlining the different classical and deep learning approaches for it.
+Lane detection is a heavily studied area of Computer Vision, and as such, there are vasts amounts <a href="https://paperswithcode.com/task/lane-detection" target="_blank">research papers</a> outlining the different classical and deep learning approaches for it.
 Here are some examples of different lane detection methodologies:
   - Pass an image into a deep neural network (for example, a Convolutional Neural Network), trained in a supervised fashion to output binary masks of lanes.
   - Classical approach involving a combination of the following:
     - Contour detection (Canny, Sobel, etc.)